Bradley Cooper Touching Oprah Winfrey’s Butt Caught On Camera, Already Dubbed Awkward

 Comedian Michelle Collins took to Twitter with her reaction.

-Over in The Daily Mail’s comments section, remarks were mostly of a trolling nature, with users taking jabs at Oprah’s weight, alongside probing her status as a Weight Watchers spokesperson.
+Over in the Daily Mail’s comments section, remarks were mostly of a trolling nature, with users taking jabs at Oprah’s weight, alongside probing her status as a Weight Watchers spokesperson.
 Here too, however, remarks were made over the possible awkwardness of the situation.

 “Awkward pics,” one user wrote with 123 users upvoting the words.